1980 State of Origin game: Match summary

 The NSWRL demanded a neutral referee for the game.
 As a consequence, respected British referee Billy Thompson was flown from England to control the game.
 Queensland went into the game not having won a match since 1975.
 Before the game, QRL President McAuliffe entered the Maroons dressing room to make a personal plea to the players.
 He said: "The future of the game is in your hands.
 We have taken this bold step.
 If we are beaten we cannot retreat to any other position.
 We must win".

-In front of a capacity Lang Park crowd of 33,210, which included State of Origin's instigator, Senator Ron McAulliffe, Federal Defence Minister Jim Killen, and journalist Hugh Lunn, the Maroons were led out by former Kangaroos skipper, 35-year-old Arthur Beetson who was playing for Queensland for the first time.
+In front of a capacity Lang Park crowd of 33,210, which included State of Origin's instigator, Senator Ron McAuliffe, Federal Defence Minister Jim Killen, and journalist Hugh Lunn, the Maroons were led out by former Kangaroos skipper, 35-year-old Arthur Beetson who was playing for Queensland for the first time.
 Beetson, after starring for Redcliffe in Brisbane in 1964 and 1965, had been told by the QRL that if he stayed in Brisbane he would be in line for state selection in 1966.
 However, he received an offer he couldn't refuse from Sydney club Balmain and ended up playing 18 games for NSW between 1966 and 1977 under the old state of residency rule.
 Beetson was actually playing Reserve Grade for the Parramatta Eels in Sydney at the time that Ron McAulliffe approached him and offered him the chance to finally play for his home state.